gvwilson/thirdbit/src/fiction/iffy/index.md

 "Take up the slack.
 And *one*, and *two*."
-With each grunt he hauled in a meter of bright yellow rope, lifting two hundred kilos of Marine and machinery as easily as Iffy would have picked up a sack of laundry.
+With each grunt he hauled in a meter of bright yellow rope, lifting a hundred and fifty hundred kilos of Marine and machinery as easily as Iffy would have picked up a sack of laundry.

 The Marine thumped against the *Guinevere*'s hull.